gregorylearns/AuSOME-ML/README.md

 Galileo Gregory Abrasaldo II
 Kenneth Kim

-## Intended Pipeline
+# Intended Pipeline
-A. Use Fragman R Library to match .fsa file and calibrate with ladder *from Fragman documentation https://cran.r-project.org/web/packages/Fragman/Fragman.pdf*
+## A. Use Fragman R Library to match .fsa file and calibrate with ladder
+*from Fragman documentation https://cran.r-project.org/web/packages/Fragman/Fragman.pdf*

-1. Assign the directory path.
+1. Load Fragman and assign the directory path.

+>library(Fragman)
 >folder <- "~/myfolder"

 2. Store the fragment data using the storing.inds() function. set channels=5 since we are using the LIZ-500 dye.